wso2/docs-is/en/docs/administer/configuring-hazelcast.md

 If there are multiple WSO2 IS nodes in the deployment, the cache coherence problem is inevitable.
 One could think of disabling all the cache layers.
 But it is a huge sacrifice of performance.
 It is not only about access tokens, but there are multiple cache layers [Configuring Cache Layers](../../setup/configuring-cache-layers/), and it could lead to unexpected scenarios with any of them.

+Hazelcast is an in-memory data grid, which is used in clustering and distributed shared memory.
+When using Hazelcast as a clustering implementation, data is evenly distributed among the nodes in a cluster.
+But later on, it was decided to avoid using distributed shared memory, but keep caches local to each node in the cluster and use messages to cluster members in order to notify about cache invalidations when required.
+This was due to many practical issues that are related to configuring and running distributed caching properly where the network is not tightly controlled hence, distributed caching fails in unexpected ways.
+There are multiple clustered deployment cache scenarios and the recommended approach is “All caches are local with distributed cache invalidation”.
+You can expand the topic [Caching in WSO2 Identity Server](../../setup/deployment-guide/#clustering-related-configurations) to read about other cache scenarios and their disadvantages.
+With the above approach, the WSO2 Identity Server employs Hazelcast as the primary method of implementing cluster messages while using distributed caching in a simple setup.
+Cache invalidation uses Hazelcast messaging to distribute the invalidation message over the cluster and invalidate the caches properly.